by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Hot flashes are one of the most common symptoms among women aged 40 to 60.
+Hot flashes are one of the most common symptoms among women around the ages of 45 to 60.
 A hot flash is a sudden sensation of heat, often accompanied by intense sweating and often a rapid heart rate.
 They usually begin in the face, head or neck area and may spread to the rest of the body.

 They may be more common in hot weather, and usually last 2 to 30 minutes.
 Hot flashes at night when one is asleep are among the worst, as they can wake a person up several times a night.
 This is one of the most common times when women experience them.

 Men do not seem to experience them, or at least not very often.
 Men who are castrated often experience them.
 This would point to a hormonal involvement.

 To stop hot flashes, medical and other doctors usually offer estrogen and progesterone replacement hormones, and perhaps herbs that stimulate hormone production.
 However, ALL hormone replacement, even bio-identical hormones, carry some risk of cancer, strokes and heart disease, so responsible doctors often suggest trying other alternatives first.

 This article explores the underlying reasons for hot flashes, and remedies that are safe.

 THE THYROID AND HOT FLASHES

 I have observed that a product we use often called Thyro-complex often stop hot flashes quickly and easily.
 Thyro-complex is distributed by Endomet Laboratories in Phoenix, Arizona.
 It contains glandular extract of thyroid, thymus, spleen and adrenal glands.
 It also contains some kelp and a few vitamins.
 It contains no appreciable amounts of any hormones and it contains no herbs other than kelp, which is a vegetable.